Mechanical Finishes.

 What surface roughness values can you achieve?

-Our partner facilities can achieve surface finishes from mirror polish (Ra 2-4 microinches) to specific Ra values required for functional surfaces.
+Our precision finishing cells can achieve surface finishes from a mirror polish (Ra 2-4 microinches) to specific Ra values required for functional surfaces.
 Common specifications include Ra 16, 32, 63, and 125 microinches.
-Discuss your requirements and we'll match you with the appropriate capability.
+Discuss your requirements and our team will route your components through the optimal processing line.

 What's the difference between shot peening and bead blasting?